 To make a defect structure we need a second layer which will be the same as the first one; select Add new layer.
 The Layers tab will be redrawn again.
-Scroll down to find the new layer.
+Scroll down (might need a slight tug on an edge to get the scroll to show) to find the new layer.

 Change the Layer name to something other than ‘Unk’; I used ‘kaolinite B’ (the tab is redrawn).
 Then change the Same as to kaolinite A; that gives it the same set of atom parameters.
 Finally change all Dx=-.368, Dy=-.0246 and Dz=1.0; this will be the same as the triclinic Kaokuk stacking arrangement.
 Set the kaolinite A-A and B-B probabilities to 1.0 and the cross terms to 0.0 to reproduce the ordered stacking.

 To do the simulation do Operations/Simulate pattern and Ok for the next two popups.